JavierMonton/personal-website/website/blog/2021-10-10-big-data-types/index.md

 ## Implementing a new type

-In order to implement a new type, we need to implement the conversion from and to `Generic` type.
+To implement a new type, we need to implement the conversion from and to `Generic` type.
 There is a complete guide, step by step, with examples, in the [official documentation](https://data-tools.github.io/big-data-types/docs/Contributing/CreateNewType)

 A quick example, let's say we want to implement a new type called `MyType`.
 We need to implement the conversion `MyType -> Generic` and `Generic -> MyType`.